tcallsen/romannumerals/README.md

 ## Operational Monitoring and Metrics

-[Spring Actuator](https://github.com/spring-projects/spring-boot/tree/v2.6.3/spring-boot-project/spring-boot-actuator) has been enabled as part of this project to support monitoring, metric scraping, and access to logs.
+[Spring Actuator](https://github.com/spring-projects/spring-boot/tree/v2.6.3/spring-boot-project/spring-boot-actuator) has been enabled to support monitoring, metric scraping, and access to logs.
 The actuator is available anytime the REST API is running.

 Useful endpoints include: